Stirling, Alberta: Government

 The village is governed by a village council composed of a mayor and four councillors, and administered by a village chief administrative officer.
 Municipal elections are held every four years.

 Infrastructure

 The village is connected to two highways: Highway 4, which heads south to Interstate 15 and north to Lethbridge, and the historic Red Coat Trail also known as Highway 61, which heads east to Foremost and then ends in Manyberries.

-Emergency services are provided by the nearby town of Raymond, where the Raymond Health Centre and Royal Canadian Mounted Police (RCMP) are detached.
+Emergency services are provided by the nearby town of Raymond, Alberta, where the Raymond Health Centre and Royal Canadian Mounted Police (RCMP) are detached.

 The village has its own volunteer fire department, which has served Stirling and area since 1957.

 In recent years, village residents have reestablished the local Neighborhood watch program, an organized group of residents devoted to crime and vandalism prevention within the village.

 Tourism

 Stirling's recreational facilities include ball parks, a swimming pool and water slides, a tennis court, a community centre with large picnic area, playgrounds, rodeo grounds, fish pond, cafe, Bed & breakfast, and library.
 The Milk River Ridge Reservoir south of Stirling supports water recreation in the summer months, and Stirling Lake also known as Michelsen Marsh, north of Stirling supports bird watchers year-round.

 At the east entrance of Main Street (1 Ave & 4 St.) is a newly built information kiosk made to replicate that of an older pioneer home found throughout Stirling and area.
 In the kiosk are historical markers and a map that shows many sites of interest throughout the National Historic Site of Stirling.